ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ### Deleting file shares and mount targets in the UI
 {: #delete-targets-shares-ui}

-To delete a file share, you must first delete all its associated mount targets.

-If the file share is configured for replication, you need to take extra steps.
-For more information, see [Deleting a replica file share](/docs/vpc?topic=vpc-file-storage-manage-replication&interface=api#fs-delete-replicas).
-{: note}
+Before you delete a file share, make sure that it is [unmounted](#fs-mount-unmount-vsi) from all virtual server instances and that all mount targets that belong to the file share are [deleted](#delete-mount-target-ui).
+Also, if the file share has a replica file share, you must remove the replication relationship.
+For more information, see [Remove the replication relationship in the UI](/docs/vpc?topic=vpc-file-storage-manage-replication&interface=ui#fs-remove-replication-ui).

 #### Deleting mount target of a file share in the UI
 {: #delete-mount-target-ui}

-To delete a mount target, the file share must be in a `stable` state.

 1. Select a file share from the [list of file shares](/docs/vpc?topic=vpc-file-storage-view#file-storage-view-shares-targets-ui).